TuDo-Makerspace/Wireless-Doorbell/README.md

 ## Doorbell Board

-The doorbell board is designed to be placed at the door and features a button to trigger the doorbell ring.
+The doorbell board (also refered to as the "Door" board) is designed to be placed at the door and features a button to trigger the doorbell ring.
 It is powered by a 9V battery for easy installation.

 The circuit of the doorbell board consists of:
 - A button for triggering the doorbell ring